-- (1) No part of any sign shall project above the top or beyond the ends of the wall surface on which it is located.
-Signs shall also not extend above the roof line of the building to which they are attached. - (2) Except for official traffic signs and signs in H Districts, those signs that exceed 24 square feet in surface area shall be setback at least five feet from the front and side lot lines. - (3) No sign shall exceed a height equal to one-half its distance from a road right-of-way, regardless of other height limitations. - (4) Advertising signs shall not be designed in a manner that could be interpreted by a motorist as being a public safety warning or traffic sign. - (5) No sign shall be attached to a utility pole. - (6) Portable signs, except as provided herein, shall be subject to all freestanding sign regulations. - (7) Traffic directional signs shall be exempt from these regulations. - (8) Signs shall be internally lighted or illuminated only by a steady, stationary (except for time and temperature reading) and shielded light source directed solely at the sign, with minimal spillover of light past the sign and without causing glare for motorists, pedestrians or neighboring premises. - (9) Any sign located within the boundaries of the Catskill Park shall be subject to the provisions of the New York State Environmental Conservation Law. - E. Non-conforming signs.
-Existing non-conforming signs may be repaired or reconstructed on the same site, but shall not be relocated or increased in size except as provided herein.
-A non-conforming sign shall be considered a nonconforming structure. - F. Sign maintenance.
+- (3) Except for official traffic signs and signs in H Districts, those signs that exceed 24 square feet in surface area shall be set back at least five feet from the front and side lot lines. - (4) No sign shall exceed a height equal to one-half its distance from a road right-of-way, regardless of other height limitations. - (5) Signs may be double faced and the reverse side of any sign may be used without counting toward the total sign area. - (6) No part of any sign shall project above the top or beyond the ends of the wall surface on which it is located.
+Signs shall also not extend above the roofline of the building to which they are attached Portable signs, except as provided herein, shall be subject to all freestanding sign regulations. - (7) Signs shall be internally lighted or illuminated only by a steady, stationary (except for time and temperature reading) and shielded light source directed solely at the sign, with minimal spillover of light past the sign and without causing glare for motorists, pedestrians, or neighboring premises. - (8) Internally illuminated signs shall be required to be turned off at minimum one half hour before and after operating business hours in all zoning districts.
+This applies to all signs in the Town of Rochester.
+Externally illuminated signs may remain lit. - (9) Any sign located within the boundaries of the Catskill Park shall be subject to the provisions of the New York State Environmental Conservation Law. - E. Billboards.
+Billboards shall be permitted in existing billboard locations provided that they consist of signs of an area not more than 325 square feet, excluding supports, which shall be at least six feet from all property boundaries of the property on which they are erected.
+No new billboard locations shall be permitted. - F. Nonconforming signs.
+Existing nonconforming signs may be repaired or reconstructed on the same site but shall not be relocated or increased in size except as provided herein.
+A nonconforming sign shall be considered a nonconforming structure. - G. Sign maintenance.
 No owner of any sign or lessee or owner of any land upon which the sign is located shall permit such sign to become unsafe, unsightly or in disrepair so as to endanger the public or to become a public nuisance as shall be determined by the Town Board following referral by the Code Enforcement Officer.